-If the characters accepted Nareen's offer to guide them here, and she is uninjured from Haliyra's attack, The Orb.
+If the characters accepted Nareen's offer to guide them here, and she is uninjured from Haliyra's attack, she and one of her veterans are here.
+They fight as the party's allies.

+The Orb.
 The crypt is a small stone building with a locked iron door.
 Nareen has the key; the Kraken Society agents don't have a key, so they must break in.
 The crypt holds the remains of a minor lord and lady, buried here centuries ago.
 The orb sits in a wooden containment cask in plain sight on the floor.
 See chapter 7 for more information on devastation orbs.